containers/podman/build_windows.md

 .\bin\windows\podman.exe machine start
 ```

-:information_source: If the virtualization provider is Hyperv-V, execute the
+:information_source: If the virtualization provider is Hyperv-V, you will be asked
-above commands in an administrator terminal.
+to elevate privileges to add/remove specific Windows Registry Podman settings.
+Additionally, you must be a member of the Hyper-V Administrators group.

 ### Run a container using podman